Paid for by:

 I wrote legislation that was added, as an amendment, to protect veterans with combat-related PTSD and Traumatic Brain Injuries.

 We can protect Alaska's fishing streams (I passed legislation pushing to protect Alaska's public fishing access in 2012), our outdoors, and promote economic development as we have on the past.
 But there's a new move in recent years to trade wild fishing streams for irresponsible development.
 That's poor policy, and the Pebble and Chuitna Mine (which would dredge 11 miles of salmon stream and not "restore" it for 30 years) concern me.

+I wrote and passed legislation to require that all state buildings and schools be built to cost effective energy efficiency standards, and succeeded in pushing for an additional $50 million to Alaska's Renewable Energy Fund during the 2008 Special Session, which I co-sponsored and successfully voted to renew.
 Money should never be a barrier to college, job training or opportunity.
 Today too few Alaskans attend college and get needed job training - our college graduation numbers are the worst or second worst per capita in the nation, depending on which survey you look at.
 I worked to help re-write the Governor's so-called "merit" scholarship - which left out rural students who go to schools that don't offer the courses needed to qualify; and bright, driven youth who earned their GED while in a broken family.
-We have added needs-based aid now - something I've fought for since I've been in the Legislature.
-I've pushed my and others' legislation to reduce Alaska's crippling 7% student loan rate, which is 3 times what you can get a used car loan for.
+We have added needs-based aid for those who can't afford college and job training - something I've fought for since I've been in the Legislature.
+I've pushed my and others' legislation to reduce Alaska's crippling 6+% student loan rate, which is almost 3 times what you can get a used car loan for.

-PS - As always, just call or write (274-0730; firstname.lastname@example.org) if you'd like to share questions, thoughts or concerns.
+PS - As always, just call or write (250-0106; email@example.com) if you'd like to share questions, thoughts or concerns.